beginning of content

 If you had non-dissolvable packing in your nose, you will need to stay overnight and the packing will be removed the next morning.

 It is important to avoid catching a cold, which could cause infection inside your nose.
-Your doctor may advise you to stay off work and away from groups of people for a few days or up to 2 weeks after the operation, depending on the risk.
+Your doctor may advise you to stay off work and away from groups of people for a few days or up to 2 weeks after the procedure, depending on the risk.

 Do not exercise, have a hot bath or bend down for 2 weeks.